mapgallery/manual/content/Admin/Configuration/User and group Access.md

 weight: 1
 ---

+This section provides the configuration options for User/group and Access.
+In addition, users, groups, and roles themselves and can be added, edited, or removed.
+Configuration for the whole MapGallery site can be accomplished in this section.

 ##### Add/edit users

 To add or edit users, press the button and fill in all the necessary fields to create a new user.